- Adopt a Preventative-Maintenance Attitude

 Often, the symptoms of a problem in either the human or electronic machine will show up in your servers and applications.

-Let’s figure out how to best optimize the machines.
+Let’s figure out how to best optimize the machines for your ColdFusion server.

 Every major IT department goof starts the same: with a forehead slap, typically administered on your own.
 Because let’s be honest… your app’s flaws and poor performance reflect your own.